DisonGo/s21_3DViewer/src/dvi/index.md

 # Makefile

-- `Install`: Compiles and installs the application
+- `install`: Compiles and installs the application
-- `Run`: Runs the application
+- `open`: Runs the application
-- `Uninstall`: Deletes the application
+- `uninstall`: Deletes the application
-- `Test`: Runs tests
+- `test`: Runs tests